National Origin and Racial Discrimination at Work

 - Harassment: The law forbids offensive and derogatory remarks about a person's national origin, ethnicity, or accent when it is severe enough to create a hostile or offensive work environment or results in an adverse employment decision against the victim.
 The law protects employees from harassment by supervisors, co-workers, clients, and customers.

 - Discrimination based on citizenship: The Immigration Reform and Control Act of 1986 prohibits employers from hiring, firing, or recruiting based on a person's citizenship or immigration status.
-Unless required by law, it is unlawful to hire only U.S. citizens or lawful permanent residents.
+Hiring only U.S. citizens or lawful permanent residents is unlawful unless required by law.

 - Language requirements: An employer may create an English-only rule if it is necessary for the function of a business and applied equally.
-However, when these rules are applied to employees during breaks, they may be unlawful.
+But, when these rules apply to employees during breaks, they may be unlawful.
 An employer may not make employment decisions based on a person's accent unless it interferes with the function of a job.

 Next Steps